florinpop17/app-ideas/Projects/3-Advanced/Inventory-Manager.md

 **Tier:** 3-Advanced

 While this doesn't sound like the most interesting project at first you will find that it will use and challenge a lot of major skills involved in creating apps.
-This system should track the inventory in a hypothetical supermarket, adding items into the "back room" when deliveries arrive, allowing self stackers to "stack" and item, removing it from the backroom and adding it to the "shelf", removing an item from the "shelf" when it is purcahsed, etc.
+This system should track the inventory in a hypothetical supermarket, adding items into the "back room" when deliveries arrive, allowing self stackers to "stack" and item, removing it from the backroom and adding it to the "shelf", removing an item from the "shelf" when it is purchased, etc.

 ## User Stories